The lower algebraic $K$-theory of virtually cyclic subgroups of the braid groups of the sphere and of

 Now let $G$ be a binary polyhedral group.
-We recall that a group is said to be \emph{$2$-hyperelementary} if it is a semi-direct product of a cyclic normal subgroup of odd order and a $2$-group.
-Since $G$ is not itself $2$-hyperelementary, induction/restriction techniques may be used to calculate the torsion of $K_{-1}(\Z [G])$.
+We recall that a group is said to be \emph{$2$-hyper-elementary} if it is a semi-direct product of a cyclic normal subgroup of odd order and a $2$-group.
+Since $G$ is not itself $2$-hyper-elementary, induction/restriction techniques may be used to calculate the torsion of $K_{-1}(\Z [G])$.

 \begin{prop} The torsion of $K_{-1}(\Z [G])$ is trivial if $G\cong\tstar$, and is equal to $\Z_{2}$ if $G\cong \ostar$ or $G \cong \istar$. \end{prop}

 \begin{proof} Let $G$ be a binary polyhedral group.
 Applying~\cite[Theorem~3(iii) and page~1936]{C1}, we have the composition